How to Dine Out While On Phentermine

 Share and Save

-Regardless of how healthy your meal is, always keep potion sizes in mind.
+Regardless of how healthy your meal is, always keep portion sizes in mind.

-While an appetizer and side salad may be enough to satisfy you, a full main dish could be too much.
-If you are eating out with friends who’re also trying to eat healthily, order fewer main meals or select a couple of appetizers to share between the group.
+While an appetizer and side salad may satisfy you, a full main dish could be too much.
+If you are eating out with friends trying to eat healthily, order fewer main meals or select a couple of appetizers to share between the group.

 You’ll probably eat less but still feel like you’ve indulged.
 It’s the best of both worlds!

-Not eating with anyone that wants to share?
-Ask the waiter to box-up half of your meal as soon as it arrives.
+If you’re not eating with anyone who wants to share, ask the waiter to box up half of your meal as soon as it arrives.

 Make Meals Out a Special Treat